appvoid/carbono/README.md

 - Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, and SELU, allowing for versatility in building neural network models.

-- Glorot Initialization: The library uses Glorot initialization for weight parameters to ensure proper scaling, which helps speed up training.
+- Glorot Initialization: It uses Glorot initialization for weight parameters to ensure proper scaling, which helps speed up training.

 - Easy-to-Use Interface: With a simple and intuitive API, users can easily define the structure of the neural network, add layers, and set training parameters.

-- Training and Prediction: The library supports training the neural network with a dataset and making predictions with the trained model.
+- Training and Prediction: It supports training the neural network with a dataset and making predictions with the trained model.

-- Save and Load: The library provides functionality to save the trained model to a file and load it back for future use, making it convenient for users to resume work.
+- Save and Load: It provides functionality to save (as json) the trained model and load it back for future use, making it convenient for users to resume work.

 The Carbono Neural Network library is a great starting point for those who want to explore machine learning and neural networks without being overwhelmed by complexity.
 With its straightforward API and user-friendly design, this library empowers users to build and experiment with neural networks in a flexible and accessible manner.